Chocotunda/Face-Recognition-API/README.md

 # Face-Recognition-API
-API Server for the [Face-Recognition web app](https://github.com/Chocotunda/Face-Recognition).
+REST API Server for the [Face-Recognition web app](https://github.com/Chocotunda/Face-Recognition).

 Server uses PostgreSQL for database.
 It holds data of the registered users and hashes the passwords using Bcrypt.
 It also keeps count of the number of entries of each user.